-The most common symptoms of a ganglion cyst include a visible lump, pain, and discomfort.
-Sometimes, a ganglion cyst can cause a loss of mobility or a tingling sensations.
-Some ganglion cysts change in size, becoming bigger or smaller.
-If the cyst is on the foot, there may be discomfort when walking or wearing shoes.
+The most common symptoms of a ganglion cyst include a visible lump, discomfort, and pain.
+If the cyst is on your foot or ankle, you may feel discomfort when walking or wearing shoes.
 If it’s near a nerve, a ganglion cyst can sometimes cause:

-Ganglion cysts often go away on their own without any treatment.
-If the cyst does not cause pain or discomfort, treatment isn’t necessary.
+Ganglion cysts often go away without treatment.
+If the cyst doesn’t cause pain or discomfort, treatment isn’t necessary.
 Your doctor may advise you to do the following:

 - Avoid repetitive hand and wrist movements.

-- Wear a wrist brace (immobilization might help the cyst shrink).
+- Wear a wrist brace because immobilization might cause the cyst to shrink.

-- Wear shoes that don’t touch the cyst (if on the feet).
+- Wear shoes that don’t touch the cyst if it’s on your foot or ankle.